labouz/RESET_INTRO_DS/README.md

 3. Trasnformation
 4. Visualization/Communication

 Attendees will be presented with healthcare data apply the taught methodologies to solve a representative problem.
 This workshop will use the R programming language with a major emphasis on the libraries within the Tidyverse.
 A keen understanding of functional programming languages and/or R is recommended but not required.
 The goal of the workshop is to give attendees the opportunity to deploy a near complete data science pipeline.
-This workshop is part #1 of two-part sequence.
-Introduction to Machine Learning in Healthcare focuses on the 5th step of the pipeline, Learning & Optimization.

 What you will need: